QuakeWatch Server Manual

 = "hostAddr:port,hostAddr:port,..."

-The list of alternate host-server-IDs that may be used by
+list of alternate host-server-IDs that may be used by the

-the feeder.
+feeder.
 If the feeder detects a loss of connectivity then it

 will attempt to connect to the servers on the list.
-Each item in
+Each item

-numeric-IP (i.e. "131.215.220.4") form, followed by a numeric
+or numeric-IP (i.e. "131.215.220.4") form, followed by a numeric

 port-address value; with the items separated by commas.
-Note that
+Note

-if the keepDefaultAltServersFlag
+that if the keepDefaultAltServersFlag

-parameter is 'false' then the feeder may instead use a new list fetched
+parameter is 'false' then the feeder may instead use a new list

-from the current host server.
+fetched from the current host server.

-altServersEnabledFlag = true/false
+altServersEnabledFlag =

-Set 'true' to enable the feeder to switch to
+Set 'true' to enable

-an alternate server when
+the feeder to switch to an alternate server when

 a loss of connectivity is detected.
 If 'false' then the feeder